OpenAtom-Linyaps/linyaps/docs/pages/en/guide/ll-appimage-convert/introduction.md

 # ll-appimage-convert introduction

-This tool is provided by the `linglong-pica` package.which provides the ability to convert appimage packages into linyaps packages, generate the linglong.yaml file required to build linyaps applications, and rely on ll-builder to implement application building and export.
+This tool is provided by the `linglong-pica` package, which provides the ability to convert appimage packages into linyaps packages, generate the linglong.yaml file required to build linyaps applications, and relies on ll-builder to implement application building and export.

 :::tip